LADI/jack-select/README.md

 ![Screenshot of the pop menu](screenshot.png)

-When you hover over the systray icon and JACK is running, a tooltup will show you the most important paramters of the current setup.
+When you hover with the mouse pointer over the systray icon and JACK is running, a tooltip will show you the most important parameters of the current setup.

 ![Server status tooltip](tooltip.png)